bmoneill/mbta2rss/README.md

 ## Bugs

-I don't know of any bugs but I know there are bound to be some so submit an issue or email me.
+No known bugs.
+If one is found, submit an issue, PR, or email me with a description and/or patch.

 ## Contributing

 Please feel free to contribute.
-Email me patches or submit a pull request.
+Send patches via email or submit a pull request.